BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/plugins.rst

 Horus is running must have a valid :bdg-secondary-line:`python` interpreter installed.

 Deps folder: Some libraries are either not available in :bdg-secondary-line:`pip` or they are private.
-In this case, you can embeed the library pre-installed with the plugin by adding the library to the :bdg-secondary-line:`deps` folder of the plugin.
-You can also provide the packaged library and setting in the dependencies array the path to the library.
+In this case, you can embeed the library pre-installed with the plugin by isntalling manually the package in the :bdg-secondary-line:`Include` folder of the plugin.
-The :bdg-secondary-line:`deps` folder is located in the root of the plugin folder and is appended to the :bdg-secondary-line:`PYTHONPATH` variable when the plugin is loaded.
+The :bdg-secondary-line:`Include` folder is located in the root of the plugin folder and is appended to the :bdg-secondary-line:`PYTHONPATH` variable when the plugin is loaded, allowing for imports to work.

 .. warning::